 - Cut the tops off of the tomatoes and peppers and remove the insides.
 Save all of the tops to cover them later, but discard the inside of the peppers and keep the inside of the tomatoes.
 Sprinkle the cavity of the tomatoes and peppers with a pinch of salt and pepper.

-- In a pot, pour ¼ cup broth/water or 2 tablespoons of the olive oil if using oil and sauté the chopped onions on medium heat.
+- In a pot, pour 2 tablespoons of the olive oil (or ¼ cup broth if not using oil) and sauté the chopped onions on medium heat.
 You may need to add more broth/water if not using oil.

 - In the meantime, peel the potatoes, cut them into 2 inch pieces, and sprinkle them with a pinch of salt and pepper.